s-lasch/s-lasch.github.io/_posts/kNN/2023-05-19-Classification-Using-kNN-with-Cross-Validation.md

 ct
 ```

 Now we can begin with the $k$ part of the $k$-classifier.
 Essentially, the value $k$ represents the number of neighbors for our model to account for when it is trying to classify a new datapoint.
-As alluded to earlier, we don't necessarily need to choose a value for $k$---a similar result can be obtained by drawing a circle with a given radius, $r$, such that all instances within the resulting circle count as a neighbor.
+As alluded to earlier, and from [this post](https://stats.stackexchange.com/questions/43388/different-use-of-neighbors-in-knn-classification-algorithm) we don't necessarily need to choose a fixed value for $k$---a similar result can be obtained by drawing a circle with a given radius, $r$, such that all instances within the resulting circle count as a neighbor.
 For this example, we will be using the former approach, by finding an optimal value for $k$.

 ``` python
 # 1 nearest neighbor